 We are constantly surprised by the large variations from lender to lender.
 For example, some lenders seem to penalise low earners and others see pension contributions as a fixed outgoing.
 Both factors can have a significant impact on the amount they will be willing to lend you.

 When it comes to finding a lender, it really is horses for courses.
-If you need to maximise your borrowing capacity to obtain the home you need to buy, then you’ll benefit from using a local Mortgage Broker.
+If you need to maximise your borrowing capacity to obtain the home you need to buy, then you’ll benefit from using a Mortgage Broker.
 They have the experience and knowledge to research the market on your behalf to see if anyone will lend you the amount you need.

 If you’re wondering “How Much Can I borrow?” and looking to take out a mortgage, you should sit down with an Advisor and work out your finances together to ensure that the repayments feel comfortable to you.